-The Industrial-Organizational Psychology Graduate Degree Program consists of 12 courses (48 credits), three of which are required on campus.
+The Industrial Organizational Psychology Graduate Degree Program consists of 12 courses (48 credits), 3 of which are required on campus.
 Weekend options available.

 - Determine your initial admissions eligibility.

 - Learn about the 3 degree courses required for admission.

 - Human resource management